Organisation of health care

 European Committee for the Prevention of Torture, “Report to the Polish Government on the visit to Poland from 11 to 22 May 2017”, 2018, p.
 37-44. ↩

-A medical record is started upon admission
+A medical file is opened upon admission

 - a written request